cijujoseph/activiti-examples/activiti-alexa-demo/activiti-alexa-service/README.md

 ## Create AWS Lambda Function

-1. This project (current folder https://github.com/cijujoseph/activiti-examples/tree/master/activiti-alexa-demo/activiti-alexa-service) is a maven based project, build using the command "mvn assembly:single" which will generate a zip file which you can use in the next step.
-Thanks to Greg's code which I used as a reference - https://github.com/melahn/alexa-alfresco
+1. This project (current folder 'activiti-alexa-service') is a maven based project, build using the command "mvn assembly:single" which will generate a zip file which you can use in the next step.
+Thanks to Greg's code which I used as a reference - [Alexa-Alfresco](https://github.com/melahn/alexa-alfresco)
 2. Go to AWS Management Console -> "Lambda" -> Create a Lambda Function -> Skip Select a Blueprint -> Go to next "Configure triggers" tab -> Select "Alexa Skills Kit" from the list (not all reagios provide this option.
 I had to use N. Virginia) -> Click Next->Select "Upload a .ZIP file" as Code entry type" -> Give a Name to your function -> Upload the zip generated in the previous step -> Enter "activiti-alexa-service.handler" as Handler -> Choose a role (check the howto guide for more on roles)->Click Next-> Click Create Function-> Notedown the ARN that appears on the top
 If function creation was successful, you would be able to see the activiti-alexa-service.js code in the project in the Lambda console.
 Now go ahead and edit the variables declared at the top to match your environment.
 Please note the following two:
 	* if "alfrescoActivitiVersion" is less than 1.5.3.2 you may need to update the "serviceBookingProcessDefinitionId" everytime you modify the business process in Activiti.